-The ceramic artwork by Syl & Ray Macro, which is inspired by the Pennine landscape is featured in their Gallery 1611, by Alston’s Market Cross.
+The ceramic artwork by Syl & Ray Macro, which is inspired by the Pennine landscape is sold locally throughout the year at their Gallery 1611, by Alston’s Market Cross.

-A selection of small framed landscape pictures, plaques and brooches will be on sale at the Craft Fair.
+A selection of some of their work will be on sale at the Craft Fair.

 (available exclusively at Hi-Pennine Outdoor Shop, Alston)